Are homeschool expenses tax deductible?

 What about the line on tax forms labeled “educator expense”?

 I believe, as I’m sure you do, that homeschool mothers and fathers are absolutely educators.
 The IRS does not always agree with what we know to be true.
 This is one of those cases.
 Any line on a federal tax return, like the form 1040, that calls for “educator expenses” excludes homeschool.
 Unfortunately, the IRS went to the trouble to specifically say homeschool related expenses are not “qualified expenses” for purposes of a deduction.
+This includes language that specifically says homeschool supplies are not eligible for a tax deduction.
+You may hear some folks or even some media sources say that you can write off homeschool expenses.
+This is, unfortunately, not the case for federal taxes.

 Could the rules for what homeschool families can deduct ever change?